ariadne-cps/ariadne/doc/smt_solver_design.md

 certified epsilon witness, so tests must assert the improved semantic result rather than preserve obsolete backtracking counts from the incomplete solver.

+The terminal MP decision is factored into deterministic candidate and witness helpers shared by production code and tests.
+Coverage therefore exercises the actual decision procedure directly: rejected candidate, certified candidate, later-candidate success, and no-candidate-certified, without constructing fragile ICP scenarios merely to reach those branches.

 This does **not** yet establish delta-completeness for all terminal boxes.
 Generic `ValidatedConstraint` functions remain black-box inputs, and a non-singleton DP box whose real witness is not one of the representable